Grace Hall Hemingway: Grace and Ernest

 Ernest Hemingway had a difficult relationship with his mother, beginning in his teen years.
 She asserted her authority over every Hemingway family member, including her husband.
 She put many demands on her children, insisting they participate in activities that were important to her.
 As Ernest matured as a young man, he often chafed under her rules, intent on exploring sports, hobbies and activities that interested him.
-He started refusing to do as she bade, which caused a lot of conflict between mother and son.
-Furthermore, Clarence was often away from home, for long periods of time, and his depression caused him to withdraw from the family, which made things even more difficult for Ernest during his teens.
+He started refusing to do as she bade, which caused conflicts between mother and son.
+Clarence was often away from home for long periods of time, and his depression caused him to withdraw from the family, which made things more difficult for Ernest during his teens.

 Writers, historians, and Ernest's friends have discussed his difficult relationship with his mother at length.
 Bernice Kert states: "It has also been said that Ernest's lifelong assertion of masculine power grew out of his emotional need to exorcise the painful memory of his mother asserting her superiority over his father."
-Major General Charles Lanham, a friend of Ernest's, said that he was the only man he ever knew who really hated his mother.
+Major General Charles Lanham, a friend of Ernest, said that he was the only man he knew who really hated his mother.

 Later years

-Hall Hemingway was an active member of the Suburban Civics and Equal Suffrage Club in Oak Park, during the era of the New Woman movement (1890–1920), with women's suffrage as a national issue.
+Hall Hemingway was an active member of the Suburban Civics and Equal Suffrage Club in Oak Park during the era of the New Woman movement (1890–1920), with women's suffrage as a national issue.